rdfshapes/shacl-sparql/README.md

 where `<jarPath>` is the path to the .jar `build/valid<version>.jar`

 with:
-* `-j`: Select the JSON input shape format, described in the document `doc/jsonSyntax.pdf` (default format if none of -s or -j is specified).
+* `-j`: Select the JSON input shape format, described in the document `doc/jsonSyntax.pdf` (default format if none of -j or -r is specified).
 * `-r`: Select the SHACL/RDF (Turtle) input shape format
 * `schemaDir`: Directory containing the shape schema (one shape per file)
     - SHACL/RDF format: extension ".ttl"